 The quicker you can get out of debt the more money you will save because it costs money in interest to owe money.
 Take these 5 steps, stay consistent and you will get out of debt sooner than you ever thought possible!

 I have detailed yet easy-to-read graphs and charts that show this 5 Step process of getting out of debt as a step-by-step process in my book.
 These charts also show how much money is saved by stacking and paying off debt in this manner.
-Further, the graphs have figures showing how much money can be made if debt is paid off like this and reinvested for the same time frame as the original loan schedule.
+Further, the graphs have figures showing how much money can be made if a debt is paid off like this and reinvested for the same time frame as the original loan schedule.
 They are found in my new book I co-authored: Living a Rich Life as a Stay-at-Home Mom: How to Build a Secure Financial Foundation for You and Your Children

-Need help getting and staying out of debt yet want more interactive help take my 31 Day Financial Fitness Boot Camp Course (by clicking here).
+Need help getting and staying out of debt yet want more interactive help take my FREE 31 Day Financial Fitness Boot Camp Course (by clicking here).